selmahassan/DebugDemon---CS370/docs/api_functions_documentation.md

 All API functions are found in the `src/app/api` directory.

-`/comments/route.ts` - houses the GET, POST, and DELET functions for a listing’s comment section.
+`/comments/route.ts` - houses the POST functions for a listing’s comment section.
 Calls to these functions require a `listing_id`.

+`/comments/[id]route.ts` - houses the GET and DELETE functions for a listing’s comment section.
+Calls to these functions require a `listing_id`.

+`/forgotpassword/route.ts`- houses the POST and PUT functions for when a user forgets their password.
+The POST generates a unique password reset token and sends an email to reset the password.
+The PUT updates the password in the database for that user.

 `/images/route.ts` - houses the POST and DELETE functions for files in our Vercel Blob store.
 The POST requires a filename while the DELET requires the URL generated during the POST for that blob.

 `/listing/route.ts` - houses the GET and POST functions for product listings.
 Calls to these functions do not require a `listing_id`.

 `/listing/[id]/route.ts` - houses the GET, PUT, and DELETE functions for product listings.
 The url must contain the `listing_id` after `api/listing/`.
 These api calls will look up the product listing using the `listing_id` in the database, and will fetch, update, or delete it.

+`/logout/route.ts` - houses the POST functions for logging a user out.
+This function removes the user information from the cookies and local storage.

 `/user/route.ts` - houses the POST function for adding a new user into the database.
 Calls to these functions will also create a `hashedPassword` for added user security.